-STAFF ANALYSIS: Rule 25-30.311, Florida Administrative Code, provides guidelines for collecting, administering and refunding customer deposits.
-It also authorizes customer deposits to be calculated using an average monthly bill for a 2-month period.
-The utility's current customer deposit does not represent a deposit based on an average monthly bill for a 2-month period.
-Staff has calculated customer deposits using recommended rates and an average monthly bill for a 2-month period.
-A schedule of the utility's existing and staff's preliminary deposits follows:
+Rule 25-30.311, Florida Administrative Code, provides guidelines for collecting, administering and refunding customer deposits.
+It also authorizes customer deposits to be calculated using an average monthly bill for a two-month period.
+The utility's current customer deposit does not represent a deposit based on an average monthly bill for a two-month period.
+We have calculated customer deposits using the approved rates and an average monthly bill for a two-month period.
+A schedule of the utility's existing and approved deposits follows: